Frustrating SEO Problems

 It was reported as far back as 2018 that some knowledge panels are beginning to look more like featured snippets.

-This can be quite confusing, as to the untrained eye, it might give the
+This can be quite confusing, as to the untrained eye, it might give the impression of ambiguity between informational and commercial content.

 The issue here is that if the difference between the two becomes less distinct, it can create confusion for both users and webmasters over what panel is being provided to offer information and what panel is being offered to present a product or service.